angarsky/diveintopython/learn/functions/nested.md

         for _ in range(exponent):
             result *= base
         return result

     return exponent_power

 square = power_function(2)
 cube = power_function(3)

 print(square(3))  # Output: 8
 print(cube(2))    # Output: 9
 ```

-Here, we create a `power_function` that takes a base and returns a new function, `exponent_power`, which can calculate the power of the base raised to any given exponent.
-We then create two new functions, `square` and `cube`, each of which is created using the `power_function` and having a different base.
-Because of the nested structure, the `exponent_power` function has access to the `base` variable of the enclosing `power_function` function, allowing us to create these new functions more easily.
+In this scenario, `power_function` produces a new function, `exponent_power`, capable of computing the power of a base raised to a given exponent.
+Utilizing this nested structure, functions like `square` and `cube` acquire access to the base variable from the enclosing function, simplifying the creation of new functions with different base values.

+By leveraging nested functions, Python developers can enhance code modularity, readability, and exploit powerful closure functionalities to create more versatile and efficient code structures.

-## Creating nested functions in Python
+## Creating Nested Functions in Python

 Nested functions in Python refer to the process of creating a function inside another function.
 This process allows for better organization and readability of code.
 To create a nested function in Python, follow these steps: